-When Sonic has rings and bumps into an enemy or other hazard, such as spikes or a field of lava, he's flung backwards.
-During this special hurt state, his physics behave quite differently.
+When the Player has rings and bumps into an enemy or other hazard, such as spikes or a field of lava, they are flung backwards.
+During this special hurt state, their physics behave quite differently.

-His Y speed is set to -4 at the moment of impact, and his X speed is set to 2 times a, where a is the sign of Sonic's X position minus the hazard in question's X position.
-If a would be 0, it defaults to 1 so that Sonic can never be flung straight upward.
-The direction Sonic's sprite is facing, however, does not change.
+Their Y speed is set to -4 at the moment of impact, and their X speed is set to 2 times a, where a is the sign of the Player's X Position minus the hazard in question's X Position.
+If a would be 0, it defaults to 1 so that the Player can never be flung straight upward.
+The direction their sprite is facing, however, does not change.

 Note: The above is true even for being hurt by large lava fields and long rows of spikes (both of which are triggered by object hitboxes).
-The direction Sonic is flung is always based on which side of the centre of the hazard he's on.
+The direction the Player is flung is always based on which side of the centre of the hazard they're on.

-Even if the harmful object is above Sonic, his Y speed is set to -4.
-If the object is solid, like spikes, he'll detect the collision in the next step and Y speed will be set to 0.
-This results in Sonic appearing to just fall away from the hazard.
+Even if the harmful object is above the Player, their Y Speed is set to -4.
+If the object is solid, like spikes, they'll detect the collision in the next step and Y speed will be set to 0.
+This results in the Player appearing to just fall away from the hazard.

-While in the hurt state, he takes no player input.
-Also, gravity is changed from 0.21875 (the normal value) to 0.1875 until he lands (perhaps they thought this reduced gravity gave the player more time to react).
-When he does land, his X speed is set to 0, so that he stops dead.
-Also, he enters into an invulnerability state which lasts for 120 frames (0x78).
+While in the hurt state, the Player does not react to controller input.
+Also, gravity is changed from 0.21875 (the normal value) to 0.1875 until they land.
+When they do land, their X Speed is set to 0, so that they stop dead.
+Also, they enter into an invulnerability state which lasts for 120 frames (0x78).